-its mission by:
+We fulfill this mission by:

-- Providing a safe environment for homeless, neglected or abused animals
+- Providing a safe environment for homeless, neglected, or abused animals

 - Providing adoption services to responsible homes